jedisct1/blobcrypt/README.md

     Personalization: 426c6f6243727970745f4c69622d0100 ("BlobCrypt_Lib-\01\00")
     Salt: 128 first bits of the message ID
     Key: k
-    Data: 128 first bits of the nonce
+    Data: first 96 bits of the nonce
     Output size: 256 bits

-The encryption and authentication then use the original construction described in the ChaCha20-Poly1305 for IETF protocols draft, with the following parameters:
+The encryption and authentication then use the construction described in the ChaCha20-Poly1305 for IETF protocols RFC, with the following parameters:

     Key: subkey as described above
-    Nonce: last 64 bits of the nonce
+    Nonce: last 96 bits of the nonce